saurabhsingh2974/validate/info/config.md

 ## How should I set up my Github Action?
-- First thing First workflow should be placed in main branch.
-- Setup the [__Secret__](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) for your Repo.
+## To securely store credentials and configuration values required for GitHub Actions, follow these steps:

+[__Step 1__]:
+- Ensure the Workflow is in the Main Branch

+- Before setting up secrets, confirm that your workflow files are located in the main branch of your repository.

+[__Step 2__]:
-- Secret that you need to configure
+- Navigate to GitHub Secrets

+- Go to your repository on GitHub.

+- Click on Settings.

+- In the left sidebar, click Secrets and variables > Actions.

+- Click New repository secret.

+[__Step 3__]:

+- Add Required Secrets

+- Create the following secrets one by one:

-1. DEV_THOUGHTSPOT_URL -> Your Dev Org URL
+- Secret Name: DEV_THOUGHTSPOT_URL , Value: Your Dev Org URL

-2. DEV_THOUGHTSPOT_USERNAME -> Admin Username of cluster
+- Secret Name: DEV_THOUGHTSPOT_USERNAME , Value: Admin Username of the cluster

-3. DEV_THOUGHTSPOT_SECRET_KEY -> Admin Password
+- Secret Name: DEV_THOUGHTSPOT_SECRET_KEY , Value: Admin Password

+[__Step 4__]:
+- Verify and Use Secrets in Workflows

+- After adding secrets, they can be accessed within GitHub Actions using ${{ secrets.SECRET_NAME }}.

+- Ensure your workflows correctly reference these secrets for authentication and deployment.